MicrosoftDocs/Viva/Viva/glint/reports/managers-use-team-summary-dashboard.md

 - Up to three high impact strength scores with their correlating driver and survey item
 - Benchmark comparison where applicable
 - Link to comments
-- A video selected by your admin that will enhance your attention to your team’s strengths.
+- A video selected by your admin that enhances your attention to your team’s strengths.
 Videos are available in English, French, German, Dutch, Spanish, Japanese, Portuguese (Brazil), Simplified Chinese, Italian, Polish, Turkish, and Russian.

 ### Top Opportunities